ajitagupta/motivationforeverybody/README.md

 accomplish what you want to accomplish, without needing to possess incredible willpower—or, really, any willpower at all.
 The process starts with designing your life so it supports your goals.
+Step 1: Eliminate as many choices as possible.
+Step 2: Make decisions tonight so you won’t need to make them tomorrow.
+Step 3: Do the hardest things you need to do first.
+Step 4: Refuel often.
+Step 5: Create reminders of your long-term goals.
+Step 6: Remove temptation altogether.